Atticus29/dataJitsu/bugs.md

 - [x] //TODO createEventInVideo from form submission

 # Resolved issues
+- [x] Pressing enter in any textfield in collection creation form adds another field to category name
+- [x] itemNames is hitting undefined not perfectly characterized conditions beyond x are replaced with same value
 - [x] With collection form, if you click add another foo, it clears the whole form
 - [x] Clicking "annotate a video" from inside a match-display component loads some new info, but doesn't load a new video (works fine if navigating from /matches)
 - [x] The YouTube player is not attached to the DOM.
 API calls should be made after the onReady event.
 See more: https://developers.google.com/youtube/iframe_api_reference#Events